Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

-We claim that $F=\{(B, \textbf{a})\}$ is a frontier for $(A, \textbf{a})$.
+We claim that $F=\{(B,\textbf{b})\}$ is a frontier for $A$.

-It is clear that the natural projection $h:B\to A$ is a homomorphism.
+It is clear that the natural projection $h:(B,\textbf{b})\to (A,\textbf{a})$ is a homomorphism.

-We claim that there is no homomorphism $h':A\to B$.
+We claim that there is no homomorphism $h':(A,\textbf{a})\to (B,\textbf{b})$.
 Assume, for the sake of a contradiction, that there was such a homomorphism.
-We may assume that the composition of $h$ and $h'$ is the identity on $A$ (since $A$ is a core, the composition of $h$ and $h'$ is an automorphism of $A$, that is, an isomorphism from $A$ to itself.
-By composing $h$ with the inverse of this automorphism if needed, we ensure that its composition with $h'$ is the identity function).
-In particular, this means that $h'$ maps each designated element $a$ to $(a, \textsf{id})$ and for each non-designated element $a$ of $A$, $h'(a) = (a,f)$ for some fact $f$.
-For a non-designated element $a$, let us denote by $f_a$ the unique fact $f$ for which $h'(a)=(a,f_a)$.
+By Lemma~\ref{lem:core-injective}, we may assume that the composition of $h$ and $h'$ is the identity function on $A$.
+In particular, this means that $h'$ maps each distinguished element $a$ to $(a, \textsf{id})$ and for each non-distinguished element $a$ of $A$, $h'(a) = (a,f)$ for some fact $f$.
+For a non-distinguished element $a$, let us denote by $f_a$ the unique fact $f$ for which $h'(a)=(a,f_a)$.

 We will consider ``walks'' in $A$ of the form